 By Michael Tetreault, Editor-In-Chief; Additional Sources Also Include: SBA.gov

-LAST UPDATED: APRIL 23, 2017 – Although concierge medical clinics offices are popping up across the country, some hopeful owners are still struggling to get financing, and this has many “docpreneurs” wondering how to go about getting the cash they need to either start or maintain their medical business.
+LAST UPDATED: DECEMBER 12, 2018 – Although concierge medicine and subscription-based membership medicine clinics and offices are popping up across the country, some hopeful owners are still struggling to get financing, and this has many “Docpreneurs” wondering how to go about getting the cash they need to either start or maintain their medical business.

 These days, the application to secure a business loan is extensive and rigorous.
 According to a recent Pepperdine University survey, nearly two-thirds of privately held, small businesses said they were denied by banks when they applied for a loan.
 So many hopeful physicians have to get creative when it comes to raising money.